Click here for Palmetto

 Why do I

 have to pay tolls twice if I use the entire road?
 Why not

 The Southern Connector was designed with three exits between

-each toll plaza.
-Those using the entire road are charged the
+the main toll plaza.
+Those using the entire road are charged

 recently used the Connector and had no cash to pay my toll.